python-restx/flask-restx/CONTRIBUTING.rst

     $ tox

-You also need to ensure your code is compliant with the flask-restplus coding standards:
+You also need to ensure your code is compliant with the flask-restx coding standards:

 .. code-block:: console

     $ inv qa

-To ensure everything is fine before commiting, you can launch the all in one command:
+To ensure everything is fine before committing, you can launch the all in one command:

 .. code-block:: console